-50+ Mayors Sign Pact To Reduce Greenhouse Gas Emissions
+Dozens Of Mayors Sign Pact To Reduce Greenhouse Gas Emissions

 Mayors from across the country say a lack of leadership in Washington on climate change is prompting them to take action themselves.

-About 50 mayors from cities large and small wrapped up a climate change summit in Chicago Wednesday, where they signed a formal agreement to reduce greenhouse gas emissions in their cities.
+More than 50 mayors from cities large and small wrapped up a climate change summit in Chicago on Wednesday, at which they signed a formal agreement to reduce greenhouse gas emissions in their cities.
 They also agreed to meet goals similar to those in the Paris climate accord, which President Trump announced earlier this year the U.S. would withdraw from.

 Former President Barack Obama, who signed onto the Paris Agreement in 2015, lent his support to the mayors' actions in a speech to the North American Climate Summit on Tuesday afternoon.